konceptosociala/konceptosociala.github.io/posts/mvu-pattern-flutter.md

 ![MVU with side effects](/assets/blog/mvu-flutter/img3.svg)

-You might notice, that `Do` and `$` operator are implementation of monad `do-notation` borrowed from Haskell:
+You might notice that the `Do` and the `$` operator are implementation of the monad `do-notation` borrowed from Haskell:

 * `Do` is a syntax sugar to present monad consecutive computation in a imperative way;
-* `$` is actually a function, which is almost an analogue of `<-` operator in Haskell: it "unwraps" a context, some mysterious box, where the value is hidden, and returns it, if it is available, to continue computation.
-With a `Task` semantics it is like: _"if the value is computed asynchronously — get it and pass forward, if not yet — wait, if it is failed — stop computation"_.
-We will discuss this stuff below.
+* `$` is actually a function which is almost an analogue of the `<-` operator in Haskell: it "unwraps" a context, some mysterious box, where the value is hidden, and returns it, if it is available, to continue computation.
+With a `Task` semantics, it is like: _"if the value is computed asynchronously — get it and pass forward, if not yet — wait, if it is failed — stop computation."_ We will discuss this stuff below.

 ## More functional features: Option, Either, TaskEither

-`$` operator is more useful and, what is more important, understandable in contexts like `Option` — context with "optional value" semantics or `Either` — context with "value or error" semantics.
+The `$` operator is more useful and, what is more important, understandable in contexts like `Option` — context with "optional value" semantics or `Either` — context with "value or error" semantics.

 For example, say we have two functions: one, which returns a reciprocal of a number, and another, which returns a square root.
-First of all, how do we handle situations, where these functions are not defined?
-We can do it implicitly, throwing an exception, but we should specify all error cases in documentation, which not everyone does.
-Also we can return something like `-1` value, but, again, without proper documentation it still can cause a lot of errors.
-In Flutter we can return nullable type, and it is better. `fpdart`'s `Option` type is the same nullable, but with possibility to be used in consecutive (monadic) computations.
+First of all, how do we handle situations where these functions are not defined?
+We can do it implicitly by throwing an exception, but we should specify all error cases in documentation, which not everyone does.
+Also, we can return something like `-1` value, but, again, without proper documentation it can still cause a lot of errors.
+In Flutter, we can return a nullable type, and it is better. `fpdart`'s `Option` type is the same as nullable, but with the possibility to be used in consecutive (monadic) computations.

 Let's write these functions: